March 27, 2026 · 9 min read

 What to include in a dental demand letter

-A proper demand letter for a dental practice must include these elements:
+A proper demand letter for dental balances must include these elements:

-- Payment deadline — typically 15 days from the date of the letter
+Payment deadline.
+Give a specific date, typically 15 days from the date of the letter.
+Avoid vague language like "as soon as possible."

 This is where dental demand letters differ from standard business collections.
 HIPAA restricts what health information you can include in collection communications.
 Your demand letter must not contain:

-If your dental practice is in California or you're collecting from a California patient, the Rosenthal Fair Debt Collection Practices Act applies to you.
-Unlike federal law (FDCPA), which only covers third-party collectors, the Rosenthal Act applies to original creditors collecting their own debts.
-That means your dental practice.
+If your practice is in California or you're collecting from a California patient, the Rosenthal Fair Debt Collection Practices Act applies to you.
+Unlike the federal FDCPA, which only covers third-party collectors, the Rosenthal Act covers original creditors too.
+That means your dental practice is subject to its rules when collecting your own patient balances.

-- Not threaten action you don't actually intend to take
+• You cannot threaten action you don't intend to take

-- Not contact the patient at unusual times (before 8 AM or after 9 PM)
+• You cannot contact the patient at unreasonable times (before 8am or after 9pm)

 Sample dental demand letter template